 The reason tea tree oil is so effective is because it is a very strong anti fungal.
 Vinegar is also a mold killer and it is a good base for the tea tree oil because it doesn’t grow bacteria the way water can.
 This means that this mold killer can be stored for a long time without it going bad.

 Tea tree oil has a cleaner type smell which I don’t mind.
 It smells kind of like a pine cleaner.
 I like the smell better than straight vinegar.
 It can be really strong, though, so good ventilation is a plus.

 I like the Tea Tree Therapy brand of tea tree oil.
-It is available on Amazon, but I can get a really good deal on it at Swanson.
+It is available on Amazon, but I can often get a really good deal on it at Swanson.
 Swanson sends me coupons in my email, and sometimes they are 15% off.
-Because I have a coupon, and because Swanson’s prices are already good, I can get my tea tree oil cheaper there than on Amazon.
+Because I have a coupon, and because Swanson’s prices are already good, I can usually get my tea tree oil cheaper there than on Amazon.

 All Purpose Mold Killer

 Combine the tea tree oil and vinegar in a spray bottle.
 Shake a little.
 Spray the mixture onto the mold and leave to dry.
 Spray the mold a second time and leave for a few minutes and wipe.

 A Few More Tips on Mold